 Internal Audit strives to involve our clients in every stage of the audit process.
 The audit process works best when client management and Internal Audit have a solid and constructive working relationship based on clear and continuing communication.
 This not only ensures that there are no surprises, but also results in a better finished product.
 Although every audit is unique, the audit life cycle is similar for most engagements and normally consists of the following stages:

 Annual Audit Plan – An annual audit plan is developed by the Director of Internal Audit based on a college-wide analysis of auditable entities and business risk.
 Risk factors included in the analysis may include financial, compliance, public relations, physical security, health and safety, and other factors.
 Input from college leadership is solicited and incorporated into the plan development process.
-All these factors drive the frequency and intensity of audit activity in the proposed plan, which is presented to the Committee on Audit and Compliance of the Board of Visitors for comment and approval.
+All these factors drive the frequency and intensity of audit activity in the proposed plan, which is presented to the Committee on Audit, Risk and Compliance of the Board of Visitors for comment and approval.

 System Understanding and Documentation - This initial phase includes gathering information about business processes and reviewing and evaluating the existing procedures and internal controls.
 It may involve written requests for information as well as formal interviews.
 This process enables internal audit to develop a tailored audit plan based on the current business environment.